Wondering how to market your business on Facebook?

 For every big success story I hear about marketing on Facebook, I also hear several stories of, ‘Oh, I tried that, but it didn’t go anywhere so I gave up.”
 So does marketing on Facebook work?
-Without a doubt it does – Facebook is the most visited website in the world, and getting seen can mean a significant boost to your list building and your sales.
+Without a doubt it does – Facebook is the most visited social media platform in the world, and getting seen can mean a significant boost to your list building and your sales.

 But the key is to have a game plan for how you’re going to build, brand, and market yourself on Facebook.
 With that in mind, I’ve put together this list of tips to get you moving in the right direction.

-1. Create a page.
 Sounds simple, right?
 It is – the problem is marketers get confused and they start a profile instead of a page.
 If you want to market your business on Facebook, a profile simply won’t cut it.
 Pages are meant for businesses and they are much more effective at getting your message out there.

 2. Promote your fan page.
 First, place your fan page URL in your email signature.
 Now every time you send an email, it’s another chance for recipients to find your Facebook fan page.

 Next, blog about your fan page.
 Don’t just ask your blog readers to like your page – instead, give them at least one compelling reason why they should (bribes work well, but it could be any reason, so long as it resonates with your readers.
 Now, add a “Like” option to your blog or websites.